lohanidamodar/playground-for-android/README.md

 Appwrite playground is a simple way to explore the Appwrite API & Appwrite Android SDK.
 Use the source code of this page to learn how different Appwrite Android SDK features.

+This is Appwrite Flutter integration.
+For Dart server side integration please look at our [Kotlin Playground](https://github.com/appwrite/playground-for-kotlin) and [Kotlin SDK](https://github.com/appwrite/sdk-for-kotlin)

 ## Get Started

 The **app/src/main/java/com/example/playgroundforandroid/PlaygroundViewModel.kt** file contains all the playground examples and source code.